ssbaraskar99/Pendrive-Tester/README.md

 # Pendrive-Tester
 This tool is designed to test actual capacity of a pendrive.
+Some pendrives are fake & report different size than usual to the operating system, this software helps to find actual capacity.

 # SCREENSHOTS
 ![](https://github.com/ssbaraskar99/Pendrive-Tester/blob/main/Screenshots/1.PNG?raw=true)